janvanmansum/dans-datastation-tools/docs/index.md

   ```bash
   pip3 install --user dans-datastation-tools
   ```
-  You may have to add the directory where `pip3` installs the command on the `PATH` manually.
+  You may have to add the directory where `pip3` installs the command to the `PATH` manually.

 ### Configuration